 The SUNY Oneonta Continuing Education Office in partnership with Cambridge Educational Services offers SUNY Oneonta students and alumni an online GRE prep course at a reduced cost!
 Learn more here.

 If you are interested in financial aid or assistantships and fellowships, inquire about these early.
-In most cases they require a different application form and are due on a different date.
-You may be required to complete multiple applications for a single program.
+In most cases, they require a different application and are due on a different date.

-Read all instructions carefully and keep a check list of things to do and dates on which all relevant information must be completed.
-Deadlines are crucial.
+Read all instructions carefully and keep a checklist of things to do and dates by which all relevant information must be completed.
 Some of these things include applications (both admission and financial aid), fees, transcripts, references, test scores, samples of previous work, essays and personal interviews.

 Some applications request essays or ask questions which require considerable writing.
 It is important that your response is professionally prepared.
-Not only will your statements be judged on content, but writing skill, accuracy, legibility and neatness will be taken into consideration as well.
+Your writing samples will be judged on content, writing skill, accuracy, and neatness.
 Seek assistance from advisors, the Writing Center or Career Development staff.